machine-learning-glossary/glossary/README.md

 ### Titles
 The `title` refers to the title of the term.

-Terns with acronyms should have the acronym following the term:
+Terms with acronyms should have the acronym following the term:

 ```
 Generative Adversarial Network (GAN)